privacyguides/privacyguides.org/blog/posts/biometrics-explained.md

 ### 2D Infrared Face Unlock

 The next step up in security is an infrared sensor.
-This requires dedicated hardware to be built into the device, which eats up space and adds cost to the device.
+This requires dedicated hardware to be built into the device, which eats up space and adds cost.
 But what you get in return is a form of face unlock that's more reliable in low-light conditions and more resistant to photographs.

 ### 3D Face Unlock